-Charcot-Marie-Tooth disease (CMT) is an inherited neurological condition characterized by damage to peripheral nerves, which control sensation and movement.
+Charcot-Marie-Tooth disease (CMT) is an inherited neurological disorder characterized by damage to the peripheral nerves, which control sensation and movement.

-During a nerve conduction study, two electrode patches are attached to the skin over a nerve.
-One electrode stimulates the nerve with an electrical impulse and the other electrode records the signal.
-The speed is determined by measuring the distance between the two electrodes and the time it takes for the signal to travel from one electrode to the other.
+During the study, two electrode patches are attached to the skin over a nerve.
+One electrode stimulates the nerve with an electrical impulse, and the other electrode records the signal.
+The speed is determined by measuring the distance between the two electrodes, and the time it takes for the signal to travel from one electrode to the other.

-The test is usually performed for several nerves and at different locations along the nerves, for instance at distal parts of the limbs (near the hands and feet) and more proximal sections, toward the body core.
-Both sensory nerves that transmit sensation and motor nerves that control movements are tested during a nerve conduction study.
+The test is usually involves several spots on the limbs, either those more distal (near the hands and feet) or more proximal, meaning toward the body core.
+Both sensory nerves that transmit sensation and motor nerves that control movements can be tested during a nerve conduction study.

 Nerve conduction studies are used together with other tests to diagnose CMT.
-Abnormal findings in a nerve conduction study are not specific for CMT, as other disorders can give similar results.
-Genetic tests are usually used to confirm the diagnosis.
+Abnormal findings in a nerve conduction study, however, are not specific for CMT.
+Genetic tests are typically needed to confirm a CMT diagnosis.

-Nerve conduction studies can also help identify the type of CMT a patient may have.
-In CMT types in which the myelin sheath has degenerated, the conduction velocity tends to be lower, whereas degeneration of the axons or nerve fibers results in a reduction of signal intensity.
+Nerve conduction studies also can help to identify a specific type of CMT in a patient.
+In CMT types in which the myelin sheath has degenerated, the conduction velocity tends to be lower, whereas degeneration of nerve fibers (axons) may result in normal values.

 In CMT1, for instance, the myelin sheath is damaged.
-This type of disease is characterized by a low nerve conduction velocity of less than 38 meters per second (m/s; normal values are greater than 50 m/s).
-The slowing in conduction velocity is uniform and diffuse because there is a general problem with myelination.
-Different nerves of the upper and lower limbs and proximal and distal regions show a similar decrease in conduction velocity.
-This characteristic helps to distinguish CMT1 from other disorders that are caused by inflammation, since focal inflammation causes a reduction in some parts of the nerve but not in others.
+This disease type is characterized by a low nerve conduction velocity of less than 38 meters per second (m/s; normal values are greater than 50 m/s).
+The slowing in conduction velocity is uniform and diffuse.
+Different nerves of the upper and lower limbs, and of proximal and distal regions, show a similar decrease in conduction velocity, which helps to distinguish CMT1 from inflammatory diseases affecting peripheral nerves.

 In CMT2, the structure and function of axons are affected.
 In these patients, nerve conduction velocity is preserved or only mildly slowed, but nerve action potential (electrical impulse) is slower.

-In dominant-intermediate CMT (DI-CMT), the axons and the myelin sheath are affected, and the nerve conduction velocity is said to be “intermediate.”
-The velocity in DI-CMT can, however, vary substantially between cases and can overlap with velocities recorded in both CMT1 and CMT2.
+In dominant intermediate CMT (DI-CMT), the axons and the myelin sheath may be affected, and nerve conduction velocity is said to be “intermediate” and can overlap with velocities recorded in both CMT1 and CMT2.
 For this reason, DI-CMT is difficult to diagnose based on nerve conduction studies.

 Charcot Marie Tooth News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.